Breaking Open the Word

 • Spring closing retreat and and celebration

-• Optional events and conferences
+• Optional events and conferences, funded by The Ignatian Way

 THE Ignatian Way Preachers